boazbk/tcs/lec_06_loops.md

 >_"It is found in practice that (Turing machines) can do anything that could be described as 'rule of thumb' or 'purely mechanical'...
 (Indeed,) it is  now agreed amongst logicians that 'calculable by means of (a Turing Machine)' is the correct accurate rendering of such phrases."_, Alan Turing, 1948

->_"All problems in computer science can be solved by another level of indirection"_,  attributed to David Wheeler.

 The NAND programming language has one very significant drawback: a finite NAND program $P$ can only compute a finite function $F$, and in particular the number of inputs of $F$ is always smaller than the number of lines of $P$.